PeterStaev/nativescript-purchase/README.md

 * **consumePurchase(string): Promise<number>**
 Consumes the purchases represented by the given transaction token.
 If the promise returns `0` the consume was successful.
 Note that this is needed only for Android.
 For iOS each purchase is automatically consumed when it is set up as a consumabel product in iTunes.

-* **restorePurchases(): void | Promise<void>**
+* **restorePurchases(): Promise<void>**
 Restores previous purchased items for the current user.
 On Android, returns a promise for when the purchases have been restored.
-On iOS, returns undefined.
+On iOS, returns a completed promise (as you can use getStoreReceipt to get the receipt instantly anytime).

 * **getStoreReceipt(): string**
 Gets the application's Base64 encoded store receipt for the currently logged in store user.
 This is useful when checking subscription status under iOS.
 For Android the function always returns `undefined`.